Hakim Syed Karam Husain

 Hakim Syed Muhammad Karam Hussain (1870–25 June 1953) was an Unani practitioner from Tijara, Alwar.

 Biography

 Education

 After initial education from his hometown 'Tijara', he moved to Meerut at the age of 14 years.
-In Meerut, he took expertise, knowledge and proficiency on ‘Unani Tibb’ from two leading practitioners 'Hakim Mohammad Hasan Haziq' and 'Hakim Baldev Sahai'.
-Hakim Hasan Haziq (died 1928) was the author of many books on Unani medicine including 'Lataif-e Ghalib' from Naami Press, Meerut, while Hakim Baldev Sahai was himself a student of Hakim Ahsanullah Khan, prime minister and royal physician to Emperor Bahadur Shah Zafar of Delhi.
+In Meerut, he gained knowledge, proficiency and expertise in ‘Unani Tibb’ from two leading practitioners 'Hakim Mohammad Hasan Haziq' and 'Hakim Baldev Sahai'.
+Hakim Hasan Haziq (died 1928) was the author of many books on Unani medicine including 'Lataif-e Ghalib' from Naami Press, Meerut, while Hakim Baldev Sahai was himself a student of Hakim Ahsanullah Khan, prime minister and royal physician to Mughal Emperor Bahadur Shah Zafar.